typst/typst/CONTRIBUTING.md

 # Contributing to Typst
 Thank you for considering to contribute to Typst.
-We want to foster a welcoming and productive atmosphere for contributers.
+We want to foster a welcoming and productive atmosphere for contributors.
 Therefore, we outline a few steps to land your contribution below.

 1. Before starting significant work on a feature or refactoring, please